 An over-pronated foot tends to present as lowering of the arch of the foot, inward tilt of the heel and outwards splay of the forefoot.
 These changes to the foot’s position will result in an increase in the stress applied along the arch of the foot.
 In particular the plantar fascia band which runs underneath the arch of the foot, will pull on its insertion at the heel bone.
 Ultimately this increased strain may result in damage to the tissue under the heel of the foot, resulting in heel pain.

 By wearing foot orthotics the foot’s arch height will rise and the inwards tilt of the heel and outwards splay of the forefoot will reduce.
 Therefore, the stress applied under the arch of the foot and the heel when walking will reduce, promoting tissue healing and a reduction of heel pain.

-Similarly, FMT (Foot Mobilisation Technique) treatment will restore foot position and promote healing and a reduction of heel pain.
+Similarly, Foot Mobilisation treatment will restore foot position and promote healing and a reduction of heel pain.
 This more natural method of treatment avoids the need for the sufferer to wear foot orthotics.

-Clinicians at The Foot and Leg Clinic will carry out a biomechanical assessment in order to advise whether foot orthotics are required or whether your heel pain can be resolved by FMT (Foot Mobilisation Technique) treatment alone.
+Clinicians at The Foot and Leg Clinic will carry out a biomechanical assessment in order to advise whether foot orthotics are required or whether your heel pain can be resolved by Foot Mobilisation treatment alone.

 How long will it take for heel pain to go away?

 It is difficult to determine how long it will take for heel pain to go away, however an accurate clinical diagnosis will allow the clinician to provide the patient with a strong estimation with regards to when they expect their symptoms to begin to improve.